Yarn Market, Dunster: Architecture

 The octagonal building, which is 9.4 m in diameter, has a central stone pier which supports a heavy timber framework for the structure.
 The slate roof has a central wooden lantern topped by a weather vane.
 The roof is interrupted by a series of dormer windows.
 Around the periphery is a low wall and vertical timber supports.
 Some of the sills are stone and others timber.

 One of the roof beams has a hole in it, a result of cannon fire in the Civil War, when Dunster Castle was a besieged Royalist stronghold for five months under the command of Colonel Wyndham.
 Following the damage, it was restored in 1647 to its present condition by Francis Luttrell.

-The building was the inspiration for the Rest House, on Bournville Village Green in Birmingham, which was built in 1914 to commemorate the silver wedding anniversary of Mr and Mrs George Cadbury.
+The building was the inspiration for the Rest House, on Bournville Village Green in Birmingham, which was built in 1914 to commemorate the silver wedding anniversary of George and Elizabeth Cadbury.